This FAQ focuses on RPM Remote Print Manager® ("RPM"). For related topics, please see the FAQ list to the top right.

 So far, we have not downloaded Windows 11, but stay tuned.

-On the opposite side, support for Windows 7 has officially ended as of January 14, 2020, but the chances are that RPM still runs on that platform.
-We may be limited on ways we can help as time goes by.
+On the opposite side, support for Windows 7 has officially ended as of January 14, 2020, but RPM may still run on that platform.
+That is more difficult to guarantee as we move forward.

 How to save print jobs to PDF

 RPM receives print jobs in a variety of formats.
 This page describes strategies you can use to save print jobs to PDF.
 We cover a few other data formats as well.